 Make decisions and take action even with ambiguities

-Control self and others when dealing with conflict
+Three ways to control self and others when dealing

 As organizations reduce